-This package gives guests the possibility to spend an extra night in Aguas Calientes, and visit Machu Picchu for second day and then return to Cusco in the comfortable Vistadome train.
+This tour gives guests the possibility to spend an extra night in Aguas Calientes, and visit Machu Picchu for second day and then return to Cusco in the comfortable Vistadome train.

-- Prices – Additional standard day at Machu Picchu Pueblo is depending on the quality of the hotel you would like to stay.
+- Prices Inca Trail 2 Days– Additional standard day at Machu Picchu Pueblo is depending on the quality of the hotel you would like to stay.

 - Second day of entry to Machu Picchu and Huayna Picchu, valued at $ 65.